Prospect Generator with Joint Venture Opportunities

 123,000 tonnes 2.9 percent zinc 0.7 percent copper 1.3 percent lead 56 g/t silver

-The core of the Sabin property is underlain by extensive intermediate and felsic volcanic units that exhibit widespread alteration comprised of garnet, staurolite, sillimanite and sericite metamorphic mineralogy.
+The core of the Sabin property is underlain by extensive intermediate and felsic volcanic units that exhibit widespread alteration composed of garnet, staurolite, sillimanite and sericite metamorphic mineralogy.
 Characteristics of the Sabin and Sturgeon Lake deposits include high zinc and silver values with low conductivity.
 Gold was not consistently analyzed but sporadic assays suggest elevated potential.

 In 2018, Commander Resources completed a 370-line-kilometer VTEM survey over the property.
 The survey identified numerous high-priority conductors across the property and in areas outside of the original claim block.
 Subsequently, Commander Resources staked those additional areas.